mathijsvandenberg/ZigbeeCVE/README.md

 You don't want to connect this to your logic analyzer

 ![](img/cve-fan3.jpg)
-But with a ground respected power supply, you are free to go
+But with a ground respected power supply, you are good to go.
+Note!
+The AC mains is NOT connected right now, power is injected by the blue and red wire!